Marcus Semien Player Props: Rangers vs. Yankees

 Marcus Semien At The Plate

-- Among qualifying batters in MLB, he ranks 40th in batting average, 55th in on-base percentage, and 47th in slugging.
+- Among the qualified hitters in MLB, his batting average ranks 53rd, his on-base percentage ranks 65th, and he is 50th in the league in slugging.

-- Semien has reached base via a hit in 19 games this season (of 26 played), and had multiple hits in 10 of those games.
+- Semien has reached base via a hit in 19 games this year (of 27 played), and had multiple hits in 10 of those games.

-- In 13 games this year (50.0%), Semien has picked up an RBI, and in six of those games (23.1%) he had more than one.
+- Semien has an RBI in 13 of 27 games this year, with multiple RBI in six of them.
 He has also driven in three or more of his team's runs in three contests.

+- In 16 of 27 games this season, he has scored, and seven of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.